atoms-to-intelligence/tapestry/README.md

 ## Performing Cross-validation for your algorithm

-It is a good idea to perform cross-validation for your algorithms to determine the ideal hyperparameter settings.
-It is
+It is a good idea to perform cross-validation for your algorithms to determine the ideal hyperparameter settings given the data.
+Currently cross validation must be done separately for each algorithm.
+You should add a separate function in `my_alg.py` called `my_alg_cv()` which performs the cross-validation using subsets of the data.
+A separate algo name called `MY_ALG_cv` must be added to `algo_dict` for the cross-validation algo to be visible to rest of the code.

 # Running Algorithms on Lab Experiments